 Providing a hyper-personalised service just makes business sense.
 If customers are getting reading suggestions and product recommendations that speak to their interests, they’re more likely to consume it.
 If they’re happy with the service they get and the communications they receive from you, they’re more likely to stick with you over your competitors.

-Introducing of AI driven hyper-personalisation solutions such as SwiftERM for autonomous email marketing, obliterated previous stats and with it the limitation of what could be achieved.
-McKinsey, eMarketer and Statista confirming in excess of a 20-fold increase in sales by adopting.
+The introduction of AI-driven hyper-personalisation solutions such as SwiftERM for autonomous email marketing, obliterated previous stats and with it the limitation of what could be achieved.
+McKinsey, eMarketer and Statista confirmed more than a 20-fold increase in sales by adopting.